dgmurphy/phoenix_howto/README.md

 ### Use

-The sentence tester will let you run the petrarch coder on a list of sentences in one of two modes:

-1) Standard Mode: Two coded actors and a coded verb must be found in the dictionaries, othwerwise no events will be generated.

-2) Null Actors Mode:  If two uncoded actors and a coded verb are found, then events are generated using the actor names from the sentence.
-You can use these names to add the actors to the dictionaries.
+Add sentences to the file `input.txt`

+Each sentence must have a date so that the actors can be coded using their valid time ranges.

-EXAMPLE SENTENCE:
+EXAMPLE INPUT:

-`Dr. Fauci warned governors that the pandemic could surge if masks are not worn.`
+`20200701 Dr. Fauci warned governors that the pandemic could surge if masks are not worn.`

 Run `python test_parse.py s`  (standard mode)